formagGinoo/GuiLongchaoReverse/README.md

     at <anonymous> (index.ts:47)
 ```

 Ah!
 Well they obfuscated the exports table, just have to find the functions, get the offset and do as its said in [frida-il2cpp-bridge](https://github.com/vfsfitvnm/frida-il2cpp-bridge) source code comments.
-Right [here](https://github.com/vfsfitvnm/frida-il2cpp-bridge/blob/18cb9bea203c333366c456482c32dc64fe54c1e9/lib/exports.ts#L18), and so i ended up in a situation where i have to find all the il2cpp exports.
-Wow, not a 5 minutes job, so i prefered to try something else and have this as last resort.
+Right [here](https://github.com/vfsfitvnm/frida-il2cpp-bridge/blob/18cb9bea203c333366c456482c32dc64fe54c1e9/lib/exports.ts#L18).
+So i ended up in a situation where i had to find all the il2cpp exports.
+Wow, not a 5 minutes task, so i prefered to try something else and have this as last resort.
 Looking into IDA, dump.cs and game files, i found out that the game uses [HybridCLR](https://hybridclr.doc.code-philosophy.com/en/) but the C# assemblies did not looked that good:

 <img width="598" height="275" alt="image" src="https://github.com/user-attachments/assets/4f70bb55-4f45-4ae7-8f82-01c99065897f" />